 CEL determines a Customer's appropriate rate based on information provided by Customer at the time of application for service.
-The rates are updated to provide each Customer the most advantageous rate available.
+The rate classes are intended to provide each Customer the most advantageous rate available at the time of application.
 It is the Customer's responsibility to assure itself that it is on a rate most advantageous to itself.
-Customer should promptly notify CEL of any change in circumstances, which may qualify Customer for a more advantageous rate.
+Customer should promptly notify CEL of any change in circumstances, which may qualify Customer for a different rate.

-7. Discontinuance of Service/Nonpayment:
+7. Discontinuance of Service/Non-payment:

-- A. Unsafe wiring, fraud, or theft: CEL may discontinue service without notice if a Customer's wiring is found to be in a dangerous or unsafe condition or as is necessary to protect CEL from fraud or theft.
-Service shall not be resumed until the City of Chicopee Wiring Inspector certifies to CEL that any dangerous or unsafe condition has been corrected and all wiring is in accordance with the applicable laws and regulations. - B. Unsatisfactory Equipment: CEL may discontinue service and remove its equipment if, in its judgment, the equipment has become unsatisfactory for further service due to deterioration, civil commotion, vandalism, state of war, explosion, fire, storm, flood, lightning, or any other cause reasonably beyond CEL's control.
-Customer may be required to pay the applicable charges for the remainder, in any, of the applicable term of service. - C. Access to Premises: Subject to the provisions of Massachusetts General Laws, Chapter 164 and applicable DPU regulations, if any Customer, directly or indirectly, prevents or hinders any employee or agent of CEL from entering a premises for the purposes of making an examination, removing meters for the purpose of work relating to supply or regulation of supply, or for the purpose of ascertaining the quantity of electricity consumed or supplied, such Customer shall be subject to termination of services. - D. Non-Payment of Charges: If a Customer defaults on payments due to CEL, service may be discontinued in accordance with DPU Regulations 220 CMR 25.00-25.05, to the extent that such regulation is applicable.
-CEL shall not restore service until the Customer has: - Made an application for service and paid all bills due for service previously furnished; and - 2.
-Made a satisfactory deposit to insure payment of future bills; and - 3.
-Paid the costs of reconnection of the premises for which service has been discontinued.
+A. Unsafe wiring, fraud, or theft: CEL may discontinue service without notice if a Customer's wiring is found to be in a dangerous or unsafe condition or as is necessary to protect CEL or the public from harm, fraud or theft.
+Service shall not be resumed until the city of Chicopee Wiring Inspector certifies to CEL that any dangerous or unsafe condition has been corrected and all wiring is compliant with the applicable laws, codes and regulations.

+B. Unsatisfactory Equipment: CEL may discontinue service and remove its equipment if, in its judgment, the equipment has become unsatisfactory for further service due to danger, deterioration, civil commotion, vandalism, state of war, explosion, fire, storm, flood, lightning, or any other cause reasonably beyond CEL's control.
+Customer may be required to pay the applicable rates and other charges for the remainder, in any, of the applicable term of service.
+Customer agrees CEL is not responsible to inspect Customer equipment at any time.

+C. Access to Premises and Equipment: Subject to the provisions of Massachusetts General Laws and applicable DPU regulations, if any Customer, directly or indirectly, prevents or hinders any employee or agent of CEL from entering a premises or accessing its equipment for the purposes of making an examination, operating the distribution system (including connecting and disconnecting customers), removing meters, or for the purpose of ascertaining the quantity of electricity consumed or supplied, such Customer shall be subject to termination of service.

+D. Non-Payment of Charges: If a Customer defaults on payments due to CEL, service may be discontinued in accordance with DPU Regulations, to the extent that such regulation is applicable.
+CEL shall not restore service until the Customer has:

+1. Made an application for service and paid all bills due for service previously furnished in full; and

+- 2. Made a satisfactory deposit in CEL judgement to insure payment of future bills; and - 3.
+Paid all costs of reconnection of the premises for which service has been discontinued.

-CEL shall not be responsible or liable for loss or damage to any person or property resulting from disconnection of service regardless of whether service is disconnected at the Customer's request or by CEL and regardless of whether the Customer owns the premises to which service has been supplied.
+CEL shall not be responsible or liable for loss, injury, death or damage to any person or property resulting from disconnection of service regardless of whether service is disconnected at the Customer's request or by CEL and regardless of whether the Customer owns the premises to which service has been supplied.